noahtjkim/noahtjkim.github.io/_posts/2025-04-09-Efficiently-Mapping-IP-to-Geolocation.md

 categories: engineering
 ---

+**TL;DR**
+How to efficiently map IP addresses to geolocation data without a paid API.
+- Avoid expanding CIDR blocks into individual IPs - it's memory intensive and inefficient.
+- Convert IPs to integers (for IPv4) and compare them against CIDR start and end ranges.
+- Use libraries like ipaddresses (in Python) to convert CIDR to start/end and IP to integer.
+- IPv6 integers are too large for Bigint, so store them as strings and use string comparison.
+- Plist IPv4 and IPv6 into separate tables to maintain performance, especially if IPv4 traffic dominates.
+  This method helped me build a scalable, cost-efficient, and fast IP geolocation lookup without relying on paid APIs.

 When dealing with marketing data, one common challenge is working with IP addresses—especially
 if you want to enrich them with geolocation information.
 My dataset had a mix of IPv4 and IPv6 addresses but lacked any associated geolocation data